KJulle/youbot_manuals/Using_youbot.md

 $ rosrun youbot_driver_ros_interface youbot_keyboard_teleop.py
 ```

-Now you should be able to control the wheels with your keyboard.
-Note that the keyboard teleop only works when the terminal window where you gave the command is active.
+Now you will be able to control the wheels with your keyboard.
+Note that the keyboard_teleop only works when the terminal window where you gave the command is active.

 ---

 ## 5 Moving the robot arm

-To move the arm, you need to launch this demo file.
-If you're using the real youBot, run this in the terminal window where you set your ROS master in.
+To move the arm launch this demo file.
+If you are using the real youBot, run this in the terminal window where you set your ROS master in.

 ```bash
 $ roslaunch youbot_moveit demo.launch
 ```

-By default this will open RViz, where you should now be able to see the robot model.
+By default this will open RViz, where you will now be able to see the robot model.

-**NB!
-Make sure the robot model arm position in RViz is the same as in real life before proceeding.**
+### `NB!
+MAKE SURE THE ROBOT MODEL ARM POSITION IN RVIZ IS THE SAME AS IN REAL LIFE BEFORE PROCEEDING!`

-To move the arm, first you can drag the marker on the top of the robot arm in rviz to the wanted position.
-In the conext tab you can select a planning library (for example RRTkConfigDefault).
+To move the arm, first you can drag the marker on the top of the robot arm in RViz to the wanted position.
+In the context tab you can select a planning library (for example RRTkConfigDefault).

-Next, on the planning tab press *Plan*.
+Next, on the planning tab press `Plan`.

-** NB!
-Always plan before executing. **
+### `NB!
+ALWAYS PLAN BEFORE EXECUTING!`

 Now you can see the trajectory the arm will make when moving into the wanted position.
 Make sure that the planned trajectory will not damage the robot.

-To execute the planned trajectory, press *Execute*.
+To execute the planned trajectory, press `Execute`.

 **Note:** Every time you plan/execute the trajectory, make sure that "Select Start State" option is "current", in section "Query" under tab "Planning".
 Otherwise the robot will plan from previous starting state, which may end up with damaging movement.